goktugyildirim/Vehicle-State-Prediction/README.md

 # Vehicle-State-Prediction
-LSTM based Neural-Network that predicts the state of the vehicle in terms of position and velocity.
+LSTM based neural network that predicts the state of the vehicle in terms of position and velocity.